SpocWiki/_public/schema.org/type/is_a_/action/interact_action/subscribe_action.md

 Tag Instances like this:
 #is_/a_/subscribe_action

-The act of forming a personal connection with someone/something (object) unidirectionally/asymmetrically to get updates pushed to.<br/><br/>
+The act of forming a personal connection with someone/something (object) unidirectionally/asymmetrically to get updates pushed to.

-Related actions:<br/><br/>
+Related actions:

 <ul>
 <li><a class="localLink" href="/FollowAction">FollowAction</a>: Unlike FollowAction, SubscribeAction implies that the subscriber acts as a passive agent being constantly/actively pushed for updates.</li>
 <li><a class="localLink" href="/RegisterAction">RegisterAction</a>: Unlike RegisterAction, SubscribeAction implies that the agent is interested in continuing receiving updates from the object.</li>